jooorooo/filemanager/README.md

     ```javascript
         <script>
             CKEDITOR.replace( 'editor', {
-                filebrowserImageBrowseUrl: '/filemanager?type=Images',
+                filebrowserImageBrowseUrl: '/filemanager',
-                filebrowserBrowseUrl: '/filemanager?type=Files'
+                filebrowserBrowseUrl: '/filemanager'
             });
         </script>
     ```

     Here, "editor" is the id of the textarea you are transforming to a CKEditor instance.
-Note that if you are using a custom route you will have to change `/filemanager?type=Images` to correspond to whatever route you have chosen.
-Be sure to include the `?type=Images` parameter.
+Note that if you are using a custom route you will have to change `/filemanager` to correspond to whatever route you have chosen.

 1. Before
 ```html